syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 {% endhighlight %}
 {% endtabs %}

-N> If the [DocumentPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_DocumentPath) property value is not provided, the PDF Viewer (Next Gen) component will be rendered without loading a PDF document.
+N> If the [DocumentPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_DocumentPath) property value is not provided, the PDF Viewer component will be rendered without loading a PDF document.
 Users can then use the open option from the toolbar to browse and open a PDF as required.

 ## Run on Windows